Cartilage: Mollusks

 In cephalopods, the models used for the studies of cartilage are Octopus vulgaris and Sepia officinalis.
 The cephalopod cranial cartilage is the invertebrate cartilage that shows more resemblance to the vertebrate hyaline cartilage.
 The growth is thought to take place throughout the movement of cells from the periphery to the center.
 The chondrocytes present different morphologies related to their position in the tissue.

-The embryos of Sepia officinalis express ColAa, ColAb, and hyaluronan in the cranial cartilages and other regions of chondrogenesis.
+The embryos of S. officinalis express ColAa, ColAb, and hyaluronan in the cranial cartilages and other regions of chondrogenesis.
 This implies that the cartilage is fibrillar-collagen-based.
-The Sepia officinalis embryo expresses hh, whose presence causes ColAa and ColAb expression and is also able to maintain proliferating cells undiferentiated.
+The S. officinalis embryo expresses hh, whose presence causes ColAa and ColAb expression and is also able to maintain proliferating cells undiferentiated.
 It has been observed that this species presents the expression SoxD and SoxE, analogs of the vertebrate Sox5/6 and Sox9, in the developing cartilage.
 The cartilage growth pattern is the same as in vertebrate cartilage.

 In gastropods, the interest lies in the odontophore, a cartilaginous structure that supports the radula.
 The most studied species regarding this particular tissue is Busycotypus canaliculatus.
 The odontophore is a vesicular cell rich cartilage, consisting of vacuolated cells containing myoglobin, surrounded by a low amount of extra cellular matrix containing collagen.
 The odontophore contains muscle cells along with the chondrocytes in the case of Lymnaea and other mollusks that graze vegetation.

 Sabellid polychaetes

-The Sabellid polychaetes, or feather duster worms, have cartilage tissue with cellular and matrix specialization supporting their tentacles.
+The sabellid polychaetes, or feather duster worms, have cartilage tissue with cellular and matrix specialization supporting their tentacles.
 They present two distinct extracellular matrix regions.
 These regions are an acellular fibrous region with a high collagen content, called cartilage-like matrix, and collagen lacking a highly cellularized core, called osteoid-like matrix.
 The cartilage-like matrix surrounds the osteoid-like matrix.
 The amount of the acellular fibrous region is variable.
-The model organisms used in the study of cartilage in sabellid polychaetes are Potamilla sp and Myxicola infundibulum.
+The model organisms used in the study of cartilage in sabellid polychaetes are Potamilla species and Myxicola infundibulum.